hexawyz/Exo/ReadMe.md

 When these apps exist, they are more often than not presented as client-side application that will be a terrible Electron-based mess, and almost always as a bloated unoptimized suite with features you will never need.

-Other than being slow and consuming a huge chunk of your RAM for nothing (do you honestly believe you need 5 chrome processes to manage a mouse?), those applications are more often than not very stable, and can have undesired behavior such as random updates or invisible crashes.
+Other than being slow and consuming a huge chunk of your RAM for nothing, those applications are more often than not not very stable, and can have undesired behavior such as random updates or invisible crashes.
+(Do you really need 5 unstable chrome processes to manage a mouse?)

 As the author of Exo, I believe (and by now, have mostly proven 😄) that it is possible to do a much better job than this on all aspects.
 Exo is designed and architected with this in mind, and aims to provide a Windows service that will detect and operate on your device by being mindful of system resources.
 (Currently about 30 MB and mostly no CPU usage)